 Programs and services available at each of the 42 member Agencies (on one document)

 Available from Community Action in PA.
 Find your local Agency for offerings near you.

 There are over 1000 Agencies nationwide.
 NCAP will help you fine them outside PA.

 About Our Members

-Each of the 42 agencies is unique in their approach to alleviating poverty because their programs and services reflect the needs of the local communities.
-Funding for Pennsylvania’s Community Action agencies comes from a variety of state, local and federal sources.
+There are 43 PA Agencies, each unique in their approach to alleviating poverty because their programs and services reflect the needs of the local communities.
+Funding for Pennsylvania’s Community Action Agencies comes from a variety of state, local, and federal sources.